SaitoJP/pandoc-chartjs-filter-ja/docs/README.md

 ## Setup

-To install the filter locally, run
+To make a clean build and install the filter locally, run
 ```bash
 make build
 npm install -g .